petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints-configuration-reference.md

 ## Configuring Search Blueprints in the Control Panel

 Most configurations for Search Blueprints are found directly in the Blueprints application and in the search page itself.
-However, there are two system/instance configurations that enable services that support geolocation capabilities in Search Blueprints.
+However, there are two system/instance configurations that enable services supporting geolocation capabilities in Search Blueprints.

 Both configuration entries can be found in the Search Experiences category of Control Panel &rarr; System/Instance Settings.